 Thus, THE GOLDEN BOWL does not have the dramatic punch or cohesion and solid characterization that THE HOUSE OF MIRTH, one of last year’s best period dramas, had.
 It does, however, contain a moral worldview.
 Amerigo eventually realizes his mistake.
 Regretting his affair with Charlotte, he tries to pour cold water on her passions, but it takes Maggie and Adam’s efforts to resolve the problem.
 For his part, Adam suffers quietly, not wishing to reveal the truth about Maggie’s husband’s affair with his wife, Charlotte, to his daughter Maggie, whom he loves and does not want to hurt.
 Regrettably, this means that Maggie finds out the shocking truth on her own.
 It also means that Maggie’s relationship with Amerigo and Adam’s relationship with Charlotte will always contain a flaw, like the flaw in the golden antique bowl which Maggie and Charlotte admire.
 The bowl becomes an important plot device as well as an apt metaphor for the flaws that all human beings share, not just the fictional ones in this story.

+Based on the novel by Henry James, THE GOLDEN BOWL is the story of two marriages at the beginning of the 20th century caught in a web of secrets, lies, passion, and pride.
+A billionaire American industrialist marries a seductive American woman, his daughter’s school friend, and his daughter marries an Italian prince.
+Father and daughter eventually discover, however, that their spouses had an affair with one another before they married and have resumed that affair when the daughter spends time with her father, whom she feels she has abandoned for her husband.
 THE GOLDEN BOWL is missing some important exposition between the characters that may be in the famous novel by Henry James.
 The story jumps timeframes too quickly at times, which leaves the characters’ development perplexing and eventually unbelievable.
 For example, the movie does not show much of Amerigo and Charlotte’s previous love affair, or of Maggie and Amerigo pre-engagement relationship, so viewers never see why these two women are willing to go to such lengths to hold onto this fellow, beyond his handsome features and his exotic background.
 The movie includes a passionate scene between the two adulterous lovers in a hotel room